TheDoctor0/openvas-docker-lite/README.md

 #### Target

-Target can be a single IP or a comma separated list of IP addresses.
+Target can be a single IP or CIDR or a comma separated list of IP addresses or CIDRs.

 #### Output